jlpteaching/ECS154B/lab1/lab1.md

 **The test for this part is `dinocpu.SingleCycleRTypeTesterLab1`.**

-In this part of the lab, you will be implementing all of the other R-Type RISC-V instructions.
+In this part of the lab, you will be implementing all of the other R-type RISC-V instructions.
 These are all of the ALU operations in the ISA.
 For each of the operations, we have included a test program that has only that one instruction.

-If you have passed the `AddTest` test and you passed the `ALUControlTest`, then all of the other R-type instruction should "just work"!
+If you have passed the `AddTest` test and you passed the `ALUControlTest`, then all of the other R-type instruction should *just work*!
 Now, test them to make sure that they do!

-You may need to update the wires in your CPU design to get all of the R-Type instructions to work.
+You may need to update the wires in your CPU design to get all of the R-type instructions to work.
 There are a couple of tricky ones that may cause you to re-think your design.

 - `add0` tests to make sure you don't overwrite register 0 (it should always be 0 in RISC-V).